How Much Does Recessed Lighting Cost in Chicago? (2025 Guide)

 2. Ceiling Type

-- Plaster ceilings (common in older Chicago homes) - requires more careful cutting
+- Plaster and lathe ceilings (common in older Chicago homes) - requires more careful cutting and additional finishing work; may require an adjusted quote

 - Vaulted or sloped ceilings - may require special fixtures

-- Drop ceilings - often easier and can be less expensive
+- Drop tile ceilings - covered under standard pricing; often easier to install

 3. Ceiling Height

-Standard 8-9 foot ceilings are priced normally.
-Ceilings over 9 feet may incur additional charges due to scaffolding requirements and increased difficulty.
+Our standard pricing covers ceilings up to 9 feet.
+Ceilings over 9 feet may require an adjusted quote due to scaffolding requirements and increased difficulty.

 4. Electrical System Condition